jszczuko/ociterm/README.md

 ![animation](images/anim.gif)

-# Disclamer
+# Disclaimer

-This project is NOT Oralce product.
+This project is NOT Oracle product.
 It's just application I've written in free time as functionality demonstrator.

 **All bugs are mine and mine alone.**